-- 4.3.3 The Council will not issue a vehicle licence for any vehicle that has been written off by insurers under category A, B or S. - A relates to vehicles that must be scrapped - B relates to vehicles that may be broken and their parts reused - S relates to vehicles that have sustained structural damage that is repairable.
+- 4.3.3 The Council will not issue a vehicle licence for any vehicle that has been written off by insurers under category A, B or S. - · A relates to vehicles that must be scrapped - B relates to vehicles that may be broken and their parts reused - S relates to vehicles that have sustained structural damage that is repairable.

-The council's policy is currently silent in this respect, but it is felt appropriate to clarify the position in respect of vehicles which have been written off for insurance purposes but which may be presented for licensing.
+The council's policy is currently silent in respect of licensing vehicles which have been written off for insurance purposes, but which may be presented for licensing.
 Category N vehicles are those that have sustained non-structural damage that is repairable and so would be eligible for a licence if they can pass the council's vehicle testing requirements.